zer0yu/Awesome-CobaltStrike/README.md

 - [0x06 Related Resources](#0x06-related-resources)

 ### 0x00 Introduction
-1. 第一部分是关于CobaltStrike优质文章的集合
+1. The first part is a collection of quality articles about CobaltStrike
-2. 第三部分是关于新特性BOF资源的整合
+2. The third part is about the integration of the new features BOF resources
-3. 解决要用的时候找不到合适aggressor script或者BOF的问题
+3. This project is to solve the problem of not finding the right aggressor script or BOF when it is needed
-4. 如果有本repo没有涉及的优质内容，欢迎大家提交pr
+4. If there is quality content that is not covered in this repo, welcome to submit pr

 ### 0x01 Articles & Videos

-#### 1. 基础知识参考
+#### 1. Basic Knowledge
 1. [Cobalt_Strike_wiki](https://github.com/aleenzz/Cobalt_Strike_wiki)
 2. [Cobalt Strike Book](https://wbglil.gitbook.io/cobalt-strike/)
 3. [CobaltStrike4.0笔记](https://github.com/Snowming04/CobaltStrike4.0_related)